ptypes-nlesc/guesswho-stereotype/README.md

 <img src="static/logo.png" alt="GuessWho Stereotype Research Game Logo" width="200">

-A research web-application version of the “Guess Who?” game used to study how players express stereotypes indirectly — here through character elimination rather than explicit discussion.
+An interactive web application inspired by the classic “Guess Who?” game, designed to explore how people express social and cultural stereotypes indirectly.
+Instead of discussing stereotypes explicitly, players reveal their reasoning through the process of asking yes/no questions and eliminating characters — while a moderator observes and records both choices and dialogue for analysis.

+The game is built with Flask and Socket.IO for real-time interaction between players and moderator.
+Audio is captured via WebRTC, and all game events — including card selections, eliminations, and timing — are logged for later study.
+Each session can be initiated by a moderator, who creates a new game and shares unique links with Player 1 and Player 2.

 ---

-## ✨ Features (Minimum Viable Product)
+## ✨ Features

 - 🧑‍🎓 **Player 1** – sees one *secret* card and answers yes/no questions
-- 🧑‍🚀 **Player 2** – sees all 12 cards, asks questions, and eliminates cards
+- 🧑‍🚀 **Player 2** – sees all character cards, asks questions, and eliminates options based on the answers
-- 🧑‍⚖️ **Moderator** – observes both players in real time, logs notes, and can start new games
+- 🧑‍⚖️ **Moderator** – monitors both players in real time, takes notes, and can start or reset games.
-- 💬 **Real-time communication** via Socket.IO
+- 💬 **Real-time communication** powered by Socket.IO (synchronized questions, answers, and eliminations).
 - 🗃️ **SQLite logging** of all events (chat, eliminations, system messages)
 - 🔒 Each game isolated by a unique `game_id` (separate Socket.IO room)